Jim Jeffords: Departure from the Republican Party

 On May 24, 2001, Jeffords left the Republican Party, with which he had always been affiliated, and became an independent.
 Jeffords discussed this decision: "I will make this change and will caucus with the Democrats for organizational purposes once the conference report on the tax bill is sent to the president.
 I gave my word to the president that I would not intercept or try to intervene in the signing of that bill."
 Jeffords' opposition to the policies of the George W. Bush administration, including concerns over the size of the Bush tax cuts, motivated his party switch.
 Jeffords' switch was also motivated by the refusal of Senate Republicans to fully fund the Individuals with Disabilities Education Act, stating, "Increasingly, I find myself in disagreement with my party...
 I understand that many people are more conservative than I am and they form the Republican Party.
 Given the changing nature of the national party, it has become a struggle for our leaders to deal with me and for me to deal with them."

 The 2000 Senate elections had left the Senate with a 50–50 split in partisan control, forcing Democrats and Republicans to negotiate an unusual power-sharing arrangement (although Republican Vice President Dick Cheney could break tie votes).
 Following the election, Democrats sought out a Republican to defect from the Republican caucus, which would give Democrats control of the chamber.
 Democratic whip Harry Reid courted Jeffords, Lincoln Chafee, and John McCain as potential party-switchers.
 After being promised the chairmanship of the Senate Environment and Public Works Committee to offset his loss of a committee chairmanship under Republican control, Jeffords decided to change parties, and gave up the chairmanship of the Health, Education, Labor, and Pensions Committee, which he had held since 1997.
 Jeffords's switch gave Democrats control of a chamber of Congress for the first time since the 1994 elections, and Jeffords is the only senator in history to tip the balance of power in the Senate by switching parties.
-However, the effects were not long-lasting: 18 months later, after Republican Jim Talent won a special election to the Senate from Missouri, the Senate switched back to a Republican majority.
+However, the effects were not long-lasting: 18 months later, after 2002 midterms, the Senate switched back to a Republican majority.

-Jeffords agreed to vote with the Democrats on all procedural matters except with permission of the whip, in exchange for the committee seats that would have been available to Jeffords had he been a Democrat during his entire Senate tenure.
+Jeffords agreed to vote with the Democrats on all procedural matters except with permission of Democratic Whip, Harry Reid.
+In return, Jeffords retained his seniority and received the committee seats that would have been available to him had he been a Democrat during his entire Senate tenure.
 He was free to vote as he pleased on policy matters, but more often than not voted with the Democrats.

 Jeffords' party switch made him only the second Senator from Vermont to caucus with the Democrats.
 The seat that Jeffords occupied had been held by a Republican from 1857, when Solomon Foot joined the new party, until Jeffords became an Independent in 2001.